What is a Soccer Ball Made Of?

 Inner Lining

-In professional soccer balls, like FIFA World Cup balls, the inner lining is made of multiple layers, usually around four, of polyester and cotton while lower quality soccer balls will usually only have two layers.
+In professional soccer balls, like FIFA World Cup balls, the inner lining is made of multiple layers, usually around four, of polyester and cotton, while lower-quality soccer balls will usually only have two layers.

 Cotton provides softness that can enhance ball control and touch, while polyester improves durability and responsiveness.
-This combination results in a soccer ball that meets the rigorous demands of high level games
+This combination results in a soccer ball that meets the rigorous demands of high-level games

 Bladder